RiceL123/ricelang-playground/frontend/app/language-definition/def.md

 ## Scope rules
 Scope rules govern declarations and their uses.
 - No identifier can defined more than once in the same block (this means function parameters must not collide with the local variable declarations in a function's body)
-- For every occurence of an identifier, there most be some declaration in the same or an outer scope
+- For every occurrence of an identifier, there must be some declaration in the same or an outer scope
-- An occurence of an identifier will use the declaration that is the inner most scope that is equal to greater than its own scope (this produces the possibility of scope holes)
+- An occurrence of an identifier will use the declaration that is the inner most scope that is equal to greater than its own scope (this produces the possibility of scope holes)
 - Every compound statement (and thus every function) forms a nested scope
 - Functions (including the [built-ins](#built-in)) and global variables are all defined in the outermost scope